kayo-benjamin/kayo-benjamin/README.md

-<h2 align="left">Hi 👋!
-My name is Kayo and I'm a Trainee Dev Python, C and Back-End Java.
-I'm very curious and I really like learning!
+<h2 align="left">Hello 👋!
+My name is Kayo and I'm a Python, C and Java Back-End Developer Trainee.
+I'm very curious and I love learning!
 Come see my projects!</h2>

 ###